-VALUABLES is a collaboration with NASA to measure how satellite information benefits people and the environment when it is used to make decisions.
+VALUABLES is a collaboration with NASA to measure how satellite information benefits people and the environment when we use it to make decisions.

-RFF Fellow Yusuke Kuwayama introduced RFF’s Consortium for the Valuation of Applications Benefits Linked with Earth Science (VALUABLES), a cooperative agreement between RFF and the National Aeronautics and Space Administration (NASA).
+The Consortium for the Valuation of Applications Benefits Linked with Earth Science (VALUABLES) is a cooperative agreement between Resources for the Future (RFF) and the National Aeronautics and Space Administration (NASA).
 We are based at RFF’s Washington, DC headquarters.